herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Cache System/References/AngleSharp.LayoutEngine Caching Quick Reference.md

 // Create a new cache manager
 var cacheManager = new LayoutEngineCacheManager();

-// Use it with the style computation engine var engine = new StyleComputationEngine(
+// Use it with the style engine var engine = new StyleEngine(
     renderDevice,
     context,
     document,